hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 and the private key into `cf-client.key`.
 You can change these filenames, but I recommend keeping the extensions. **Make sure you make a backup** as you will not be able to see this certificate again.
-Under the "Hosts" header, click the "Edit" button next to "None", then type in the new URL you created for the tunnel, e.g.
+Under the "Hosts" header, click the "Edit" button next to "None", then type in the second URL you created for the tunnel, e.g.
 `ha-mobile.yourdomain.com`.
 Click "Save".
 This ensures that the subdomain can be used with mTLS.